 Starting and finishing at the historic Callanish Stones, this race around the Isle of Lewis on 2 August is worth going the distance for.
 Feel the fresh island breeze as you run past perfect beaches and through 4500 years of history.
 While you’re visiting the islands, why not learn more about our Stone Age ancestors who built the magnificent stone circle?
 You can also sample some of Lewis’ delicious local produce and spend evenings in a cosy seaside cottage.

 For those of us who are on a life-long hunt for Nessie or perhaps just like to dress up as the Loch Ness monster from time to time, the Baxters Loch Ness Marathon & Festival of Running on 28 September is definitely one to mark in the calendar.
 With the backdrop of some of Scotland’s most beautiful landscapes waiting around every corner, there’s a selection of distances available to suit all levels and there’s even a 400m ‘Wee Nessie’ race for the little ones!
+The race is a key event in this year’s Highland Homecoming, a special programme of events celebrating contemporary Highland culture.

 A mixture of orienteering, exercise and urban exploration, Race the Castles is a running event with a twist.
 As part of our Year of Homecoming Scotland 2014, the races take place over two weekends between 11 – 19 October.
 Be prepared to race under the shadows of Edinburgh, Stirling and Balmoral Castles.
 In some races, you will only be given the map at the start line, so it is up to you to navigate your way around Scotland’s cities.
 Watch this space for more details and check out more exciting Homecoming events.